 From the Satellite -> Imagery chooser select <LOCAL-DATA> for Server and ZQ_IR for Dataset.
 Click Connect.

-Choose the FY2E IR satellite data Image Type and the 5 most recent times.
+Choose the FY2E IR satellite data Image Type.
+In the Relative tab, enter 5 in the Number of times field.
 Click Add Source to show the Field Selector.

 Select 10.8 µm IR Surface/Cloud-top Temp -> Temperature.

 Under Displays go to the Advanced tab.
 Move the magnification sliders to 1 X 1.
 Click in the Region tab.
 Shift+Left Click in the map display to choose China as the selected display region.
 Click Create Display.

+If the map lines in the display aren’t connected properly, click on Default Background Maps in the Legend.
+Enable the Fast rendering option for each map that is drawn in the display.

 Right Click on the color table in the Legend and select Change Range....
 Edit the values to focus on the colder clouds.
 Change the range to 180 to 290 and click OK.